RockefellerArchiveCenter/rockarch.org/about-us/mission-vision-values.md

 ### We Foster Belonging
-- We foster belonging by welcoming different ideas and by valuing the diversity and ndividuality of knowledge, background, and experience that we each bring to our workplace.
+- We foster belonging by welcoming different ideas and by valuing the diversity and individuality of knowledge, background, and experience that we each bring to our workplace.
 - We fulfill our roles and responsibilities with integrity, civility, honesty, humility, and empathy for one another.
 - We foster an organizational culture that promotes positive work-life balance, and we